 Credit Card Fraud (Iowa Code 715A.6): A person commits credit card fraud if he or she uses a credit card knowing it is stolen, forged, revoked, canceled or that its use was otherwise not authorized.
 This can include debit cards, as well.
 If the property or services being bought are more than $10,000, it is a Class C felony.
 If it is between $1,000 and $10,000, it is a Class D felony.
 Any amount less is an aggravated misdemeanor.

 Forgery (Iowa Code 715A.2): Forgery involves altering any document or fabricating a document with the intent to defraud.
-It can be a Class D felony if the document was intended to represent money or securities, if it was supposed to represent stocks, bonds or any other claim against a company, if it was a check or any document purporting to represent employment.
-If it was a will, deed or any other document representing legal interests, it is an aggravated misdemeanor.
+It can be a Class D felony if the document was intended to represent money or securities if it was supposed to represent stocks, bonds, or any other claim against a company if it was a check, or if any document purporting to represent employment.
+If it was a will, deed, or any other document representing legal interests, it is an aggravated misdemeanor.

-Tampering With Records (Iowa Code 715A.5): If a person is alleged to have falsified, destroyed or hidden any kind of document with the intent to deceive or injure someone, or to conceal some other wrongdoing, then that person may be charge with Tampering With Records, an aggravated misdemeanor.
+Tampering With Records (Iowa Code 715A.5): If a person is alleged to have falsified, destroyed, or hidden any kind of document with the intent to deceive or injure someone, or to conceal some other wrongdoing, then that person may be charged with Tampering With Records, an aggravated misdemeanor.
 The records do not have to be government records.

 Bad Checks (Iowa Code 714.1(6)): It is illegal, and a theft charge, for a person to write a check knowing that either there are insufficient funds or that the account does not exist.
 If there are insufficient funds, a person can pay within 10 days of receiving notice.
 If he or she does not, the court can infer that the person knew there were insufficient funds.
 A hot check for more than $10,000 is a Class C felony.
 If between $1,000 and $10,000, it is a Class D felony.
 Between $500 and $1,000 is an aggravated misdemeanor.
 Between $200 and $500 is a serious misdemeanor, and anything less is a simple misdemeanor.